-**EoR=Employer of Record; learn more about what they do in our article.
+***EoR=Employer of Record; learn more about what they do in our Employer of Record article.

 TriNet is best for well-established small and midsize businesses that want to outsource their payroll and HR.
-Its strategic HR advisors can help keep your company strong.
-Meanwhile, it watches for changing industry law and compliance rules to make sure you stay compliant, even in the most regulated industry.
-It can be an international PEO in some circumstances.
+Its strategic HR advisers can help keep your company strong.
+Meanwhile, it watches for changing industry laws and compliance rules to make sure you stay compliant, even in the most highly regulated industries.
+It offers a full range of payroll and HR services and can be an international PEO in some circumstances.
 However, its pricing is not for those on a tight budget.

-TriNet can be found on several of our best-of lists:
+TriNet can be found in several of our buyer’s guides:

 Rippling: Best TriNet Alternative for Companies With Heavy IT Needs

 Rippling is a top HR and payroll software solution that focuses on making tech easier.
 It does this with its intuitive interface, amazing number of integrations, and ability to onboard employees with hardware as well as software.
 It offers a PEO solution that not only lets you take advantage of those tools but is itself easy to turn off and on.
 As such, we think it’s the best TriNet competitor for high-tech companies or those that need a lot of software to run their business.